xkxixnxgx/sc_for_donations/README.md

 ### Now you can work with a smart contract via Metamask and call some smart contract functions.

-#### Checking the balance of a smart contract or any other account on the network
+#### Checking the balance of a smart contract or any other account on the network.
 ```shell
 npx hardhat balance --network rinkeby --account <ANY_ADDRESS>
 ```